oktagonia/oktagonia.github.io/docs/blog/lemma14/lemma14.md

 $\\triangle MNS$ and $\\triangle SNP$.
 Therefore $PS$ is to $SN$, as $SN$ is to
 $NA$.
 This completes our proof of lemma XIV of Newton's Principia.
 Q.E.D.

 %{(Footnotes)}%

+With many thanks to discord user `NO MORE ALGEBRA` for giving me crucial feedback on this writeup.